-This criterion relates to the child's medical and/or social needs.
+This criterion relates to the medical and/or social needs of the child or family members with caring or parental responsibility.
 The application must be supported by written evidence (see below) that sets out the particular reasons why the school in question is the most suitable and the difficulties that would be caused if the child had to attend another school.
 The recommendation for this specific school should demonstrate knowledge of the school in terms of location, resources and organisation which deems it essential that the named pupil be admitted to the specific school.
 The Council will not give higher priority to children under this criterion if the required documents have not been submitted.
 Decisions on whether to allow the criterion will be made by an admission panel, based on all the evidence available, and will be consistent.